Having Your Wisdom Teeth Extracted

 Making Your Experience Great

 We are committed to making your experience a great one!
-Thanks to rapidly advancing technology, new medicines, sterilization, and infection control options, Dr. Betts, Dr. Wasielewski, Dr. Bartling, Dr. Cannavo and Dr. Peters are able to perform the procedure in a way that promotes quicker healing and minimizing pain.
+Thanks to rapidly advancing technology, new medicines, sterilization, and infection control options, Dr. Betts, Dr. Wasielewski, Dr. Bartling and Dr. Cannavo are able to perform the procedure in a way that promotes quicker healing and minimizing pain.

 The Day of Your Procedure